BLCK-B/FLACK/README.md

 ##

 FLACK is a minimal Windows audio player for local files.
 It supports many audio formats and lossless playback.
-It's only purpose is distraction-free playback.
+Its only purpose is distraction-free playback.

 - Choose directories with your audio files in settings
 - Press shuffle and play